-The Lib Dems share with Labour their support for QTS, for leadership development, compulsory sex and relationship education (although they include PSHE as a whole) and for a reformed middle tier
+The Lib Dems share with Labour their support for QTS, for leadership development, compulsory sex and relationship education (although they include PSHE as a whole) and for a reformed middle tier.

-They share with all three parties a carefully understated commitment to reform Ofsted, support for a college of teaching and the read on get on campaign goals for literacy at age eleven feelings on the potential impact of funding reforms on growth in this area.
+They share with all three parties a carefully understated commitment to reform Ofsted, support for a college of teaching and the read on get on campaign goals for literacy at age eleven.